 A strong resume will concisely present your most relevant and positive credentials for admission to graduate school.
 It is advisable to include academic work, such as research papers or capstone projects, to market skills desired by the program you are applying to.
 Customizing your resume to each program will make your application more intentional, and therefore more competitive.

 Much like a resume, a curriculum vitae, or CV, highlights your professional and academic work, but in greater detail.
 A strong candidate for graduate school will have a CV that exceeds one page and includes the most relevant and impactful pieces of their academic portfolio.
-Remember, each application must be customized to the school and the same applies to your curriculum vitae.
+Remember, each application must be customized to the school and the same applies to your curriculum vitae (accessible word doc).

 Personal statement essay